Close Menu

 The repetitive lines, “Jimmy only love me when he wanna get high,” underscore the conditional and superficial nature of this relationship.

-She also expresses her frustration and desperation, singing, “He says he loves me, but he always lies / He says he’ll change, but he never tries.
+She also expresses her frustration and desperation, singing, “He says he loves me, but he always lies / He says he’ll change, but he never tries.”

 She reveals that she is trapped in a cycle of addiction and abuse, unable to break free from Jimmy.

-A&W is not just a personal narrative; it’s a cultural commentary.
 Del Rey touches upon themes like the objectification of women, the struggle for genuine affection, and the harsh realities of toxic relationships.

 Her lyrics resonate with many who have navigated similar paths, making A&W a relatable and poignant piece.